liang8283/TPC-H-Hashdata/README.md

   `dsqgen` will sample the database to find proper filters.
   For very large database and a lot of streams, this process can take a long time (hours) to just generate the queries.
 - `RUN_MULTI_USER_REPORTS`: default `true`.
-  It will upload the results to the Greenplum database `gpadmin` under schema `tpcds_reports`.
+  It will upload the results to the Greenplum database `gpadmin` under schema `tpch_reports`.
   Recommend to keep it `true` if above step of `RUN_MULTI_USER` is `true`.
 - `RUN_SCORE`: default `true`.
-  It will query the results from `tpcds_reports` and compute the `QphDS` based on supported benchmark standard.
+  It will query the results from `tpch_reports` and compute the `QphDS` based on supported benchmark standard.
   Recommend to keep it `true` if you want to see the final score of the run.

 If any above variable is missing or invalid, the script will abort and show the missing or invalid variable name.

 **WARNING**: Now TPC-DS does not rely on the log folder to run or skip the steps.
-It will only run the steps that are specified explicitly as `true`  in the `tpcds_variables.sh`.
+It will only run the steps that are specified explicitly as `true`  in the `tpch_variables.sh`.
 If any necessary step is speficied as `false` but has never been executed before, the script will abort when it tries to access something that does not exist in the database or under the directory.

 #### Miscellaneous Options